from a handpicked tutor in LIVE 1-to-1 classes

 Types of Odd Numbers

 Odd numbers are a list of all the numbers that are not the multiples of 2.
 So this seems like a vast set of numbers.
-So we can have many types of odd numbers starting from whether the odd numbers have factors or not, what is the difference between the two odd numbers, what is the position on the number line of the given odd numbers, and etc. Below given are the two main types of odd numbers.
+So we can have many types of odd numbers starting from whether the odd numbers have factors or not, what is the difference between two odd numbers, what is their position on the number line, etc.

-Let's say n is an odd number, then the number n and n + 2 are grouped under the category of consecutive odd numbers.
+Consecutive odd numbers are those odd numbers that are listed in sequence of their order.
+For example, if n is an odd number, then the numbers n and n + 2 are grouped under the category of consecutive odd numbers.
 They always have a difference of 2 between them and are consecutive in nature, hence the name consecutive odd numbers.
 For example 3 and 5, 11 and 13, 25 and 27, 37 and 39, 49 and 51, and so on.
-The list is never-ending.

 Tips and Tricks on Odd Numbers

-Given below is a list of a few tips and tricks on the topic of odd numbers.
+Given below is a list of a few tips and tricks on odd numbers.
 These will help you in remembering the concepts faster.

-- An easy method to differentiate whether a number is odd or even: divide it by 2
+- An easy method to differentiate whether a number is odd or even is to divide it by 2.

-- If the number is not divisible by 2 entirely, it'll leave a remainder 1, which indicates a number is an odd number and it can't be divided into 2 parts evenly.
+- If the number is not divisible by 2 completely, it will leave a remainder of 1, which indicates that the number is an odd number and cannot be divided into 2 parts evenly.

-- If the number is divisible by 2 entirely, it'll leave a remainder 0, which indicates a number is an even number and it can be divided into 2 parts evenly.
+- If the number is divisible by 2 completely, it will leave a remainder 0, which indicates that it is an even number and it can be divided into 2 parts evenly.